tautme/country-levels/README.md

 The source code of this project is under MIT License.

 Natural Earth's data is in the public domain.
 You are free to use it in any way, including for personal, educational, and commercial purposes.
-[Terms of Use](https://www.naturalearthdata.com/about/terms-of-use/).
+Natural Earth's [Terms of Use](https://www.naturalearthdata.com/about/terms-of-use/).

 Everything inside `export/` folder is in the public domain.